 Two possible theories present reasons to believe that Level 2 parallel universes may exist: eternal inflation and ekpyrotic theory.
 In eternal inflation the quantum fluctuations in the early universe’s vacuum energy caused bubble universes to be created all over the place, expanding through their inflation stages at different rates.
 The initial condition of these universes is assumed to be at a maximum energy level, although at least one variant, chaotic inflation, predicts that the initial condition can be chaotically chosen as any energy level, which may have no maximum, and the results will be the same.
 The findings of eternal inflation mean that when inflation starts, it produces not just one universe, but an infinite number of universes.

-The Universe that we know of may be one of many “bubbles” floating in an empty background.
+The Universe that we know of maybe one of many “bubbles” floating in an empty background.
 Here, the laws of physics may vary from bubble to bubble.
 Scientists are not sure how the ‘space-time‘ is shaped, but most likely, it’s flat – as opposed to spherical – and stretches out infinitely.
-But if space-time goes on forever, logically it must start repeating at some point, because there are a only finite number of ways particles can be arranged in space and time.
-In other words, within an infinite universe, every single possible configuration of particles in a Hubble volume takes place multiple times – resulting in creation of multiple universes.
+But if space-time goes on forever, logically it must start repeating at some point, because there are an infinite number of ways particles can be arranged in space and time.
+In other words, within an infinite universe, every single possible configuration of particles in a Hubble volume takes place multiple times – resulting in the creation of multiple universes.

 Right now, the only noninflationary model that carries any kind of weight is the ekpyrotic model, which is so new that it’s still highly speculative and generally misunderstood.